 Toll Brothers Announces Opening of Exciting New Phase in its Allison Ranch Master-Planned Community in Parker, Colorado

-/EIN News/ -- PARKER, Colo., Nov.
-14, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE:TOL), the nation’s leading builder of luxury homes, today announced the opening of a new phase of 225 home sites in its Allison Ranch resort-style, master-planned community in Parker, Colorado.
+PARKER, Colo., Nov.
+14, 2022 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the opening of a new phase of 225 home sites in its Allison Ranch resort-style, master-planned community in Parker, Colorado.
 The new phase includes highly desirable walk-out home sites and is in a prime location near open space.
 Three professionally decorated model homes at Allison Ranch are now open daily for tours.

 Featuring varied terrain throughout the community, Allison Ranch offers ranch-style and two-story homes in three home collections ranging from 1,956 to 3,929 square feet, some with options for main-floor primary bedroom suites, up to five-car garages, and multigenerational living suites.
 The community is only 10 minutes from Downtown Parker with immediate access to Parker Road.
 Students may attend highly ranked Douglas County schools.